sylweriusz/mcp-neo4j-memory-server/gdd.md

       // Optional metadata (for "create" operation only):
       "strength": "number",                  // 0.0-1.0, defaults to 0.5
-      "context": ["string"],                 // Domain contexts, auto-inferred if not provided "source": "agent" | "user" | "system" // Defaults to "agent", agent can specify "user"
+      "source": "agent" | "user" | "system" // Defaults to "agent", agent can specify "user"

       // Note: createdAt is always system-generated